Nikon D7100 vs Sony A99 II

 The Nikon D7100 and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in February 2013 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7100) and a full frame (A99 II) sensor.
 The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D7100 and the Sony Alpha ALT-A99 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Nikon D7100 and the Sony A99 II.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Nikon D7100 and the Sony A99 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is somewhat larger (2 percent) than the Nikon D7100.
 Moreover, the A99 II is markedly heavier (11 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.